-Should Japan be prepared to bomb its enemies?
+Should Japan prepare to bomb its enemies?

 Japan’s Prime Minister, Shinzo Abe, wants to strengthen the country’s military, despite a commitment in the constitution to pacifism.